Brnbt/portfolio/README.md

 ---

 ## 📂 Utilisation
-- Modifier les contenus (texte, images) dans les dossiers correspondants.
+- Modify the contents (text, images) in the corresponding folders.
-- Ajouter ou retirer des sections selon vos besoins.
+- Add or remove sections as needed.
-- Déployer via GitHub Pages ou tout autre hébergement de site statique.
+- Deploy via GitHub Pages or other static site hosting.
 ---

 ## 📁 Structure du projet